-The dependency between research methods and theories of intelligence can be illustrated with a brief survey of nonfMRI neuroscience accounts of the biological basis of g.
-Drawing on distinct modalities of research-event-related potentials (ERPs; Woodman, 2010), positron emission tomography (PET; Lameka et al., 2016), and interdisciplinary neuroscience-theorists have arrived at explanations for g at levels of resolution that are difficult to directly reconcile with cognitive neuroscience data, or with the formal psychometric accounts of the positive manifold.
+The dependency between research methods and theories of intelligence can be illustrated with a brief survey of non-fMRI neuroscience accounts of the biological basis of g.
+Drawing on distinct modalities of research-event-related potentials (ERPs; Woodman, 2010), positron emission tomography (PET; Lameka et al., 2016), and interdisciplinary neuroscience-theorists have arrived at explanations for g at levels of resolution that are difficult to directly reconcile with cognitive neuroscience data, or with the formal psychometric accounts of the "positive manifold".
 Briefly, we discuss the cellular efficiency, neural speed, and neural efficiency theories motivated by these research modalities, each of which reduce the underlying g to a single underlying cause or mechanism.
-These theories may each be noteworthy to cognitive neuroscientists for their orthogonal research methodologies taken to accounting for g, and for the illustrative difficulties inherent in reconciling their evidence with current cognitive neuroscience theories.
+Such theories may be useful to cognitive neuroscientists for the illustrative difficulties inherent in reconciling their evidence with current cognitive neuroscience theories.

-The efficiency of mitochondrial functioning (Geary, 2018;

-Geary, 2019) has recently been proposed as a novel mechanism that accounts for intelligence, prompting a diversity (Geary, 2020) commentary and critique from intelligence researchers.
-The theory shares similarities with previous efforts (see Matzel et al., 2020) to effectively reduce (P. M. Churchland and P. S. Churchland, 1992) differences in g to a lower-level biological mechanism-in this case, by postulating that the functioning of brain systems at all levels of resolution depends on the health and energy production of cellular mitochondria.
-One potential merit of explanations for the positive manifold pitched at a biological level is their potential to make more direct contact with theories (Dickens and Flynn, 2001) and data (Tucker-Drob and Bates, 2016) on the genetic heritability of intelligence, although as many commentators note (Matzel et al., 2020; Savi et al., 2020; Stankov, 2020; Sternberg, 2020), mitochondrial efficiency is purely correlational, with hypothesis-driven testing yet to be done.
-However, research into the molecular genetics of intelligence (for a review, see Deary et al., 2021) has begun to make some general, if modest, progress towards associating the heritability of intelligence with cognitive traits and neuroimaging data, although mechanisms for these correlational associations are currently lacking.
-While the Watershed Model and Network Neuroscience Theory (see below; Barbey, 2018; Kievit et al., 2016) are at least consistent with genetic explanations for the heritability of intelligence, cognitive neuroscience has yet to make any significant contact with genetics research, arguably due to the mismatch in methods and perspectives adopted by their respective fields.
-Regardless, multidisciplinary approaches to formally model the positive manifold that merge cognitive neuroscience, psychometrics, and systems biology may yet emerge during the 21st century.
+The efficiency of mitochondrial functioning (Geary, 2018, 2019) has recently been proposed as a novel mechanism that accounts for intelligence, prompting a diversity (Geary, 2020) commentary and critique from intelligence researchers.
+The theory shares similarities with previous efforts (Matzel et al., 2020) to effectively reduce (Churchland and Churchland, 1992) differences in g to a lower-level biological mechanism-in this case, by postulating that the functioning of brain systems at all levels of resolution depends on the health and energy production of cellular mitochondria.
+One potential merit of explanations for the "positive manifold" pitched at a biological level is their potential to make more direct contact with theories (Dickens and Flynn, 2001) and data (Tucker-Drob and Bates, 2016) on the genetic heritability of intelligence, although as many commentators note (Matzel et al., 2020; Savi et al., 2020; Stankov, 2020; Sternberg, 2020), mitochondrial efficiency is purely correlational, with hypothesis-driven testing yet to be done.
+However, research into the molecular genetics of intelligence (Deary et al., 2021) has begun to make some general, if modest, progress towards associating the heritability of intelligence with cognitive traits and neuroimaging data, although mechanisms for these correlational associations are currently lacking.
+While the Watershed Model and Network Neuroscience Theory (Barbey, 2018; Kievit et al., 2016) are at least consistent with genetic explanations for the heritability of intelligence, cognitive neuroscience has yet to make any significant contact with genetics research, arguably due to the mismatch in methods and perspectives adopted by their respective fields.
+Regardless, multidisciplinary approaches to formally model the "positive manifold" that merge cognitive neuroscience, psychometrics, and systems biology remain to emerge.

-A more established neuroscience account of g, neural speed, emerges from research using EEG (Schubert et al., 2017; Schubert et al., 2019, also see Jensen, 2006).
+A more established neuroscience account of g, neural speed, emerges from research using EEG (Schubert et al., 2017, 2019, cf. Jensen, 2006).
 One of the most well-replicated findings in the field is the negative association between intelligence and reactions time (Der and Deary, 2017), which can be measured with moderate success from the latencies of ERP components.
 Research in this area is recently transitioning to a focus on more narrowly defined cognitive tasks and operations-to great success, with a model of ERP waves able to account for 90% (Schubert et al., 2017) of variance in general intelligence, markedly higher than the 20% (Dubois et al., 2018) to 40% (Feilong et al., 2021) of variance currently accounted for by cognitive neuroscience methods.
-However, conventional ERP evidence necessarily lacks spatial localization, where as MRI evidence lacks temporal specificity.
-The differing lingua franca of these respective methodologies complicate any attempts to formally integrate ERP data on neural speed with cognitive neuroscience methods, short of performing simultaneous recording (Kruggel et al., 2000; Moore et al.,

-2021; Scrivener, 2021) via MRI-EEG, highlighting the close bond between research method and theoretical perspective that current theories of intelligence remain subject to.
+However, conventional ERP evidence necessarily lacks spatial localization, whereas MRI evidence lacks temporal specificity.
+The differing lingua franca of these respective methodologies complicate any attempts to formally integrate ERP data on neural speed with cognitive neuroscience methods, short of performing simultaneous recording (Kruggel et al., 2000; Moore et al., 2021; Scrivener, 2021) via MRI-EEG, highlighting the close bond between research methodology and theoretical perspectives relating to current theories of intelligence.